eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/OSim Kit/page_adoption-view.md

 - HandlingUnit
 - MaterialBatch

-One MaterialFlowSimulationResult refers to one or more Shipments.
+One *MaterialFlowSimulationResult* refers to one or more Shipments.

 **Shipment** describes a delivery approach with information about source, destination and delivery time.
 One Shipment refers to one or more HandlingUnits.

 **HandlingUnit** describes the smallest shipment unit.
 One HandlingUnit refers to one or more MaterialBatches.
 The parameter Amount allows to define how many absolute identical (size and content) HandlingUnits are included in the shipment.

-**MateriaBatch** describes the material and the quantity which the handling unit contains.
+**MaterialBatch** describes the material and the quantity which the handling unit contains.

 #### Aspect Model

+Github Link to semantic data model: <https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.material_flow_simulation_result/2.0.0>

+### Materialflow Scenario Request (MaterialFlowScenarioRequest)

+The Semantic Model *MaterialFlowScenarioRequest* includes scenario related information of the individual partners and is used for data exchange along the supply chain in regard to “What-If” scenarios.

+The *MaterialFlowScenarioRequest* object will be sent by OSim partner to another OSim partner (possible in both directions: up and down).
+OSim partner can be a producing company as well as a logistics company.

+Every *MaterialFlowScenarioRequest* includes information about the scenario description, scenario parameters (optional) and two simulation results analogues to the MaterialFlowSimulationResult (one with the unchanged and another one with the changed situation, allowing verification of scenario impact through comparison).

+#### Structure of the Materialflow Scenario Request

+The *MaterialFlowScenarioRequest* semantic model contains 4 entities:

+- Scenario Header
+- Scenario Parameters (optional)
+- Scenario Simulation Results Initial (optional)
+- Scenario Simulation Results Updated (optional)

+**Scenario Header** entity describes the scenario in general.

+**Scenario Parameters** entity includes the delivery related parameters, if relevant.

+**Scenario Simulation Results Initial** is a reference to the aspect model MaterialFlowSimulationResult and includes the simulation result of the unchanged situation.

+**Scenario Simulation Results Updated** is a reference to the aspect model MaterialFlowSimulationResult and includes the simulation result of the scenario related change.

+#### Aspect Model

-Github Link to semantic data model: <https://github.com/eclipse-tractusx/sldt-semantic-models/blob/main/io.catenax.material_flow_simulation_result/1.0.0>
+Github Link to semantic data model: <https://github.com/eclipse-tractusx/sldt-semantic-models/blob/main/io.catenax.material_flow_scenario_request/1.0.0>

 ## Logic & Schema